Error-331/code_tests/docs/bible/links.md

 Puffed with Pride - July 11 (Knowledge puffs up, but love edifies; Father, give me knowledge and help me to stay low as I grow);

 Leaven - July 12 ("Pharisees and Sadducees" are both leavening the churches; Keep your doctrine pure);

+Taking the Initiative - July 13 (Use any means necessary to reach the lost; Take the initiative; God will multiply our effort);